Museum of Maritime Pets

 In 2018, the Museum adopted a muse and mascot, PIM.
 He provides inspiration and entertainment to all who visit and work here!

-Newfoundlands are legendary for their strength and athletic ability in and out of the water, and for their gentle, yet fearless nature.
+Newfoundlands are known for their strength and athletic ability in and out of the water, and for their gentle, yet fearless nature.
 This breed developed in Newfoundland, off the coast of Canada, but its origins are nebulous.
-The Basques, Norse and other explorers to the Atlantic Coast are credited with bringing this dog to the island, but it is also believed that the breed was developed by selectively crossing European dogs with native dogs found by explorers to the area.
+The Basques, Norse and other explorers to the Atlantic Coast are credited with bringing dogs to the island, and it is believed that the breed was developed by selectively crossing European dogs with native dogs found by explorers to the area.

 The Newfoundland has a stiff, oily outer coat and a fleecy undercoat, allowing it to adapt to harsh and cold conditions.
 Webbed feet make him an ideal swimmer, and because of this physique, Newfs frequently accompanied fishing vessels and performed life-saving rescues.
 The dogs helped haul nets, retrieve objects and people from the water, and their lung capacity allows them to swim long distances against fierce currents.